gravestench/dark-magic/README.md

   <img align="center" src="pkg/dark-magic-logo.png" alt="Dark Magic Logo">
 </div>

-# THIS IS BASICALLY LOREM IPSUM RIGHT NOW

 ### About

 Dark Magic is a community-driven open-source project that aims to recreate the legendary Diablo 2 gaming experience from scratch.
 Our mission is to modernize and enhance the game engine while preserving the classic gameplay mechanics and nostalgia that made Diablo 2 a timeless masterpiece.

 Inspired by the passion of the Diablo community, we strive to deliver an authentic and faithful journey into the dark and dangerous world of Sanctuary.
 Together, we can bring back the magic of this iconic game and shape its future.

-### Key Features

-- **Engine Reinvented:** Dark Magic is a comprehensive reimagining of the original Diablo 2 game engine, built with modern programming practices for improved performance and stability.
-- **True to the Original:** We remain dedicated to preserving the core gameplay, itemization, classes, and skill trees that players cherished, ensuring an authentic Diablo 2 experience.
-- **Open Source Power:** Embrace the spirit of open-source collaboration and contribute to the development of Dark Magic.
-Join our community and help shape the future of this project.
-- **Graphical Enhancements:** Experience the realm of Sanctuary like never before with enhanced graphics, visual effects, and animations, all while staying true to the game's classic art style.
-- **Multi-platform Support:** Dark Magic aims to be accessible across various platforms, allowing you to play the game on your favorite devices.
-- **Modding Support:** We provide accessible modding tools to empower creativity and encourage the development of player-created content, expanding the possibilities within the Diablo 2 universe.
-- **Community-Driven:** We value the input of our passionate Diablo 2 community.
-Your feedback, suggestions, and ideas are essential in shaping the evolution of Dark Magic.

-### How to Contribute

-We welcome contributions from developers, artists, designers, and Diablo enthusiasts of all levels of expertise.
-If you want to be part of this journey, check out our [CONTRIBUTING.md](https://github.com/dark-magic/CONTRIBUTING.md) guide to get started.

 ## Directory Structure
 * `pkg/models` contains all of the d2 models, much of them being the structs which represent records loaded from the MPQ excel files.